 Septem, Octo, Novem, Decem.
 Seven, Eight, Nine, Ten in Latin.
 The last three letters forming the final syllable of all month names is -ber.
 Yes, Septem ber, Octo ber, Novem ber, Decem ber.
 Yes, October is consistent with September, November and December.
 So, there!
 All you Octemberists can stop it now.

 Prefatory Remarks I'm with Virginia Woolf, she said.
-I have sometimes wished I could have met her, could;d have talked with her, could have read her manuscripts, as manuscripts, which I often find as exciting or sometimes even more exciting to read . . . to hold . . . to handle take from … Continue reading Feminology 101 [a Short Story]
+I have sometimes wished I could have met her, could;d have talked with her, could have read her manuscripts, as manuscripts, which I often find as exciting or sometimes even more exciting to read . . . to hold . . . to handle take from someone … Continue reading Feminology 101 [a Short Story]

 What would it mean or could it mean, if I were to present this text as an excerpt taken from among papers found in a briefcase without identification, without any evidence by which we could ascribe authorship--thus the writer would remain unknown, except to those who insist they can tell gender by diction, by syntax, by … Continue reading Cross Dressing Genre [Short Fiction]